Mayank-Prakash-Sharma18/math-english/content/english-intermediate/pronouns/emphatic-pronouns.md

 ##### Emphasising the Object

-But when an emphatic pronoun emphasizes an object, we will put reflexive pronoun just after the object only.
+But when an emphatic pronoun emphasizes an object, we will put emphatic pronoun just after the object only.

 I met Aanya ***herself***. (correct; Aanya – object; herself – emphasizing the object)